OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_shared_ds.rst

    cd one-deploy

-Install the necessary components for the installation by running:
+Install the necessary components for the installation, by running:

 .. code::